BEFT: Bias-Efficient Fine-Tuning of Language Models in Low-Data Regimes: Evaluation

+Furthermore, for the CoLA dataset, as shown in Fig. \ref{fig:rank_comparison} (b), our bias-efficient approach consistently selects $\boldeq{b}_v$ as the \baichuanchange{target} bias, while the Magnitude approach always selects $\boldeq{b}_q$.
+Considering the performance metric (i.e., the Matthews correlation coefficient), the Magnitude approach selects the incorrect \baichuanchange{target} bias between $\boldeq{b}_v$ and $\boldeq{b}_q$.
+Moreover, the Magnitude approach exhibits a static importance ranking across different data regimes.
+Similarly, the Fisher approach results in a \baichuanchange{fixed importance ranking}.
+In contrast, our approach adaptively adjusts the performance gap between $\boldeq{b}_v$ and $\boldeq{b}_q$, aligning with the observed shift in their importance rankings.
+These results confirm the advantages of augmenting the magnitude with angular changes over Magnitude and Fisher approaches.

-In Table \ref{tab:main}, we report the downstream performance for \baichuanchange{different} bias terms (specifically, $\boldeq{b}_q$, $\boldeq{b}_k$, and $\boldeq{b}_v$).
-We annotate the \baichuanchange{target} bias term selected by our bias-efficient approach with the symbol ${\dagger}$.
-As presented in Table \ref{tab:main}, fine-tuning $\boldeq{b}_v$ consistently achieves higher performance than fine-tuning $\boldeq{b}_q$ across the GLUE benchmark, from low- to high-data regimes.
-Conversely, fine-tuning $\boldeq{b}_k$ always underperforms compared to $\boldeq{b}_q$.
-According to the importance ranking, our bias-efficient approach (${\dagger}$) consistently succeeds across all datasets and diverse training data regimes.
-Overall, these results show that our bias-efficient approach effectively captures importance rankings and selects the \baichuanchange{target} bias term to be effectively fine-tuned, forming the foundation of our proposed \gls{BEFT}.
+In Table \ref{tab:main}, we report the downstream performance for $\boldeq{b}_q$, $\boldeq{b}_k$, and $\boldeq{b}_v$.
+We annotate the \baichuanchange{target} bias term selected by our approach with the symbol ${\dagger}$.
+In Table \ref{tab:main}, fine-tuning $\boldeq{b}_v$ consistently achieves higher performance than fine-tuning $\boldeq{b}_q$ across the GLUE benchmark, from low- to high-data regimes.
+Conversely, fine-tuning $\boldeq{b}_k$ exhibits consistently lower performance than fine-tuning $\boldeq{b}_q$.
+As such, our approach consistently succeeds across all datasets and diverse training data regimes.
+These results are also consistent with the discussion in Section \ref{sec:method}.
+Overall, these results show that our approach captures importance rankings and selects the \baichuanchange{target} bias term to be effectively fine-tuned.